 Study as much as possible, especially the dog walking in your area, the local dog walkers, the services they offer and their rates, etc. I offer dog walking and dog boarding with the occasional cat visit but when I started I also offered puppy care services, and that helped bring more clients in, but the money is in group dog walking, that’s what it’s about.
 An excellent way to find out where dog walkers are is to locate them using Google maps; many will have websites detailing their services, prices and general info – this is all useful stuff.
 Find the going rate and stick to around that mark cause it’s awkward having to tell clients you’re putting up your prices nor do you want to be cutting yourself short by undercharging.

-The prices of dog walking can range between £5-£12+, but generally, it’s about £8-£10 per hour walked with discounts offered for secondary dogs in the home.
+The prices of dog walking can range between £5-£12+, but generally a dog walker gets paid £10 to walk one dog for an hour with discounts offered for secondary dogs in the home (costs are higher in London).
 There are two types of dog walking, group and solo.
 Solo walks tend to cost more and demand for it is less compared to group walking which is what you want to do cause that’s where the money is.
 I remember when I first started (I had no car just a bike) the plan was to do solo walks throughout the day, one after the other from 9am-5pm.
 I assumed people would prefer their dogs being given a solo walk over a group walk and not have their dog put into a vehicle with other dogs.
 With that reasoning I thought I could charge £10 per (in an area and at the time where other’s were costing around £8) with needing just 5 dogs a day to make a living.
 It didn’t work out!
 So I reduced my prices to £8 and focused on group walks and soon I found dogs to walk.
 Eventually after a few years and once I became well established I increased my price to £10 with others in the area following me in their prices too.

 Nearly everyone wants their dogs walked at lunchtime while they’re at work and many owners of socialised dogs would prefer their dogs to be out with other dogs especially if those dogs are young and enjoy socialising.
 Sure, they’re dogs out there that can only be walked on their own, but most can be walked in groups.
 Also, I found out people didn’t want their dogs walked at 9 am when they’ve only just left for work an hour before, and neither 5 pm when they are on there way home and can walk their dog themselves.
 So the lunchtime walks will be your peak working hours, and you may only get two walks in that time (early lunch walk and a late lunch walk), and in that time you will earn most of your money for that day, so you can’t do solo walks or offer any other service through the lunchtime period – that time is for group walks only.
 I’m not saying you shouldn’t do solo walks.
 You may get asked to do walks from people like the elderly and disabled folk who don’t mind what time their dogs get walked during the day as long as they do get walked and as long as you can walk dogs like that outside of peak hours, then that’s fine!